 Near Norris Geyser Basin

 Gibbon Meadows Picnic Area lies in a flat meadow with an edging of forest on the Gibbon River.
 It’s popular among both fly fishers and grazing elk.
 After lunch, make the short drive south toward Gibbon Falls, where a half-mile loop trail is suitable for all skill levels.
 The picnic area has 10 tables.
-Beforehand, stock up on grub at the Canyon Lodge Eatery, about 15 miles east of Norris.
-Nearby alternatives sites: Norris Meadows and Caldera Rim picnic areas.
+Beforehand, stock up on grub at the Canyon area, about 15 miles east of Norris.
+Nearby alternative sites: Norris Meadows and Caldera Rim picnic areas.

 In Hayden Valley